liferay/liferay-docs/develop/tutorials/articles/plug-sec/plugin-security-intro.markdown

   outside the Liferay Marketplace.
 If the plugin isn't open source, you have no way of knowing if it does anything nefarious.
 - Upper management requests your corporate branch and other branches use a standard set of plugins on your portal instances.
-This set of plugins, however, was written by an outside firm, and you must assure that the plugins will not tamper with your proprietary files.
+However, this set of plugins was written by an outside firm.
+It's your job to ensure that the plugins won't tamper with your company's proprietary files.

-These are just a few scenarios that may ring true for you.
+These are just a few situations that may ring true for you.
 When you're responsible for keeping your system running well 24x7, you can't be too cautious in protecting your portal, system, and network.

+## The PACL

 When the Plugin Security Manager is enabled for your plugin, it checks your plugin's *Portal Access Control List (PACL)*.
 This list describes what APIs the